M&A Industry Experience

 Summary of M&A Industry Experience

-We focus on selling profitable businesses that have an owner's net income (including owner's salary and benefits of $200,000 to $5 Million.
-If you have a business in that range that you are considering selling we offer a free confidential consultation.
-Please fill out our Seller Registration and one of our Senior Advisors will contact you.
+We focus on selling profitable businesses that have an owner's net income (including the owner's salary and benefits of $200,000 to $5 Million.
+If you have a company in that range that you are considering selling we offer a free, confidential consultation.
+Please fill out our Seller Registration, and one of our Senior Advisors will contact you.
 Please view our overview video at Synergy Business Brokers on Youtube.

 There is no fee until your business is sold.
 We'll talk to you more about your business and goals and let you know if it's something we think we can help you with and tell you more about our process.
 Since we don't charge a fee unless the business is sold we only take on assignments that we think we can be successful with.